dmarcwise/dmarc-wiki/src/lib/providers/fastmail.svelte.md

 <Block title="SPF">

-Fastmail supports SPF alignment, meaning that they use your custom domain in the `Envelope From` when sending emails.
+Fastmail is capable of sending SPF-aligned emails, meaning that they use your domain name in the `Envelope From` (or `Return-Path`) of email messages.

 This makes it possible to achieve DMARC compliance via SPF.